 33. Harvest Moon: Friends of Mineral Town

 If you’ve played Stardew Valley, you should have a basic concept of Harvest Moon.
-Infact, when Stardew Valley game out I was astonished as the concept was astonishingly similar to this game which I had played nearly a decade ago!
+Infact, when Stardew Valley came out I was astonished as the concept was strikingly similar to this game which I had played nearly a decade ago!
 Even if you’ve played Minecraft, some similarities could be found.

 Taking a break from most of the action-adventure genres above, as the name suggests this instead is a “Farming game.
 The story is pretty intriguing by itself, a lost child, found by a farmer, leaves his will after his death to this child.

 This child is the character controlled by the player, who then inherits the farm and begins his farm-life.
 Most aspects of an actual farm-life is captured in detail by the game.
 The player needs to clear weed, plant crops, water them, sell crops, fish, make money and so on.